jsgro/single_cell_portal_core/NON_CONTAINERIZED_DEV_README.md

 ## SETUP

 1. Run `ruby -v` to ensure Ruby 2.6.6 (as of June 2021) is installed on your local machine.
 If not, [install rbenv](https://github.com/rbenv/rbenv#installation), (if on MacOS `brew install rbenv`) then `rbenv init` to set up rbenv in your shell.
-Then close out terminal and reopen and run `rbenv install 2.6.6`.
+Then close out terminal and reopen and run `rbenv install 2.6.9`. (version is current as of 06/01/2022)
 2. Run `bundler -v` to ensure Bundler is installed.
 If not, `gem install bundler`.
 3. Make sure you have node installed, if not, [install via](https://nodejs.org/en/download/)
 4. Run `yarn -v` to ensure yarn is installed.
 If not install yarn via `brew install yarn`